TO CHEW ON: "Woe to you who are at ease in Zion,

 MORE: End time signs

-"What signs indicate that the end times are approaching" is one of many articles that come up when one puts words like "signs of end times" into a search engine.
+"What signs indicate that the end times are approaching" is one of many articles that come up when one does an internet search on words like "signs of end times."
 It offers food for thought.
 Below the article there are also links to other articles about Bible prophecy which may be helpful.

 (Of course, as with all such internet articles, read realizing this is a person's opinion.
 Also, when looking at such writings, it's helpful to read the website's 'about' and 'statement of faith' sections to understand the worldview and theological stance of the writer/organization.)